domgarvir/polscale_shared/Readme.md

-This repository contains the data and code necessary to generate the results of the manuscript "Floral constancy can sustain plant–pollinator network functioning despite species-level generalization".
+This repository contains the data and code necessary to generate the results of the manuscript "Constant individuals, generalist species: floral constancy sustains plant–pollinator network functioning".

 The original dataset of visitation sequences and associated plant data are included in ./Data folder.
 To generate the results and figures, run the code of each of the files as indicated below.